Posted by: Kaplan Real Estate Education

 Entering a new profession, any profession, is a difficult decision.
 Home inspection is no different.
 You should clearly understand not only what the new profession will be like, but the best path to success for you in that profession.
 Below are a few points that will give you a representation of the home inspection industry.

-Historically, home inspectors are people that have had previous careers.
+Historically, home inspectors are people who have had previous careers.
 This has been a transition industry filled with men and women that are on their second, third, and sometimes fourth career.

 Over 75% of all home inspectors are between the ages of 42 to 65.
 This should not discourage the younger generations.
 With the internet, computers, smartphones and the like, younger men and women are in the process of changing the home inspection industry for the better.
 The youth are finding this is one of the last industries where you can run your own business with few regulations and overhead while generating a respectable income.